ADuckPond/jenkinsTest/README.md

 ## Prerequisites

++ For the purposes of this exercise a trial [Artifactory](https://aduckpond.jfrog.io) instance was created and the `pom.xml` was modified to point at repositories within that instance.
++ Jenkins installed and running with suggested plugins installed. (`DinD` is not recommended for this workflow).
++ OpenJDK version 17.
++ Docker installed and running.

 ### Building the Docker Image

 To successfully build the Docker image, ensure that the Docker daemon is installed and running in the environment where Jenkins is executing the pipeline.
 In this example, the pipeline is executed on the localhost where Jenkins and the Docker daemon are installed.